tmont5/WebProgramming-Startup/README.md

 Cookie: This is used to send and store small amounts of data on the client side that can be used to maintain state between requests.

 Authorization: This is used to include authentication information in the request headers, such as a token or a username and password.

+ react:
+  Making the UI react to changes in user input or data, is one of the architectural foundations of React.
+React enables reactivity with three major pieces of a React component: props, state, and render.

+When a component's JSX is rendered, React parses the JSX and creates a list of any references to the component's state or prop objects.
+React then monitors those objects and if it detects that they have changed it will call the component's render function so that the impact of the change is visualized.

+The following example contains two components.
+A parent Survey component and a child Question component.
+The Survey has a state named color.
+The Question has a property named color.
+The Survey passes its color state to the Question as a property.
+This means that any change to the Survey's color will also be reflected in the Question's color.
+This is a powerful means for a parent to control a child's functionality.

+The Question component also has a state named answer.
+The value of answer is displayed as part of the Question's content.
+The user can interact with this state through HTML radio input elements.
+When one of the inputs is changed the Question's onChange function is called and the answer state is updated to reflect the user's choice.
+This automatically causes the display of the answer to be updated.

+Be careful about your assumptions of when state is updated.
+Just because you called updateState does not mean that you can access the updated state on the next line of code.
+The update happens asynchronously, and therefore you never really know when it is going to happen, you only know that it will eventually happen.